 - a.
-Trainees may be reimbursed up to the below amounts per academic year for expenses related to educational resources/materials, conferences, professional society memberships (not covered by the program), and licensing fees incurred while completing their training within the policy guidelines. - b.
-Senior trainees may be reimbursed up to the below amounts which includes Board-related purchases or courses, such as: board exam and review fees and travel expenses incurred during residency/fellowship training.
+Trainees may be reimbursed up to the below amounts per academic year for expenses related to educational resources/materials, conferences, professional society memberships (not covered by the program), and out of state licensing fees incurred while completing their training within the policy guidelines. - b.
+Other exam related expenses such as question banks, exam pre-courses, board exam, board exam related travel expenses during your contract period. - c.
+Dependent on the training program and year the funding amount will vary.